 Middlebury is a somewhat small town located in the state of Vermont.
 With a population of 8,780 people and two constituent neighborhoods, Middlebury is the 13th largest community in Vermont.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Middlebury is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Middlebury is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Middlebury is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Middlebury who work in teaching (13.99%), management occupations (12.16%), and office and administrative support (10.63%).

 Also of interest is that Middlebury has more people living here who work in computers and math than 95% of the places in the US.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.19% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Middlebury telecommute to their jobs.
+Overall, about 10.19% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.